 Believe it or not, yes.

-According to the Florida Bar, Florida grants its landowners the right of an unobstructed view.
+According to the Florida Bar, Florida grants its landowners the right to an unobstructed view.

 One relevant case is Lee County v.
 Kiesel.